swiftlang/swift-foundation/Proposals/0011-concurrency-safe-notifications.md

 However, users can still adopt `NotificationCenter.Message` with pre-Swift Concurrency `.post()` calls by providing a `NotificationCenter.Message` with the proper `Notification.Name` value and picking the correct type between `MainActorMessage` and `AsyncMessage`.

-For example, if an Objective-C method calls the `post(name:object:userInfo:)` method on the main thread, `NotificationCenter.MainActorMessage` can be used to define a message with the same `Notification.Name`, enabling clients observing the message to access the `object` and `userInfo` parameters of the original `Notification` in a safe manner through `makeMessage(:Notification)`.
+For example, if an Objective-C method calls the `post(name:object:userInfo:)` method on the main thread, `NotificationCenter.MainActorMessage` can be used to define a message with the same `Notification.Name`, enabling clients observing the message to access the `object` and `userInfo` parameters of the original `Notification` in a safe manner through `makeMessage(_:)`.

 ## Impact on existing code